-PI Marine is the first conference dedicated to increasing productivity and efficiency across the ship design, planning and manufacturing processes.
+PI Marine is dedicated to increasing productivity and efficiency across the ship design, planning and manufacturing processes.
 Meet and network with peers from your industry, learn how leading companies are leveraging digital assets to simulate entire systems, improving delivery cycles whilst reducing waste and rework.
 Participate in discussions looking at the benefits and justifications for smart manufacturing initiatives such as: automated material handling, additive manufacturing, robot welding and flexible production planning.

 Digital Twin is the virtual image of an asset such as a ship, maintained throughout its lifecycle and easily accessible at any time.
 By integrating data from multiple sources, Digital Twin provides advanced predictive analytics that yield powerful analyses, insights and diagnostics on the asset’s optimal design and performance.